MViktoriia/RadencyInternship-hometask1-JS/README.md

-# Parcel template
+# Note app

-This project was created with Parcel.
-For familiarization and setting additional features [refer to documentation](https://parceljs.org/).
+This project was created with parcel-project-template.
+For familiarization and setting additional features [refer to documentation](https://github.com/goitacademy/parcel-project-template)https://github.com/goitacademy/parcel-project-template).